-Key points to include in a category strategy centred on decarbonation include:

-- Decarbonation Goals based on a good understanding of the Emission drivers - Drivers 1 - Drivers 2 - Drivers 3 - .... - A good understanding of the industry competition and collaboration dynamics related to decarbonation - □ Is decarbonation considered as a business opportunity by suppliers? - □ Is decarbonation competence enhancing suppliers? - □ Is decarbonation competence destroying suppliers? - Is this a source of differentiation?
-A factor of competition? - Are buyers or suppliers collaborating? - U What is the market Maturity and homogeneity - □ Are low carbon solutions available? - □ When would low carbon solutions be available? - □ How long does it take to bring new solutions to market? - □ For how long investments should be used? - □ Are all suppliers at the same stage? - □ Are some more advanced?

-This should then be used to create

-- □ A list of Decarbonation Opportunities with existing or new suppliers - A roadmap with concrete actions - Reliable sources of information and a plan to continue collecting information
+Key points to include in a category strategy centred on decarbonation include: Decarl Donation Goals based on a good understanding of the Emission drivers Drivers 1 Drivers 2 Drivers 3 d understanding of the industry competition and collaboration dynamics related to conation Is decarbonation considered as a business opportunity by suppliers?
+Is decarbonation competence enhancing suppliers?
+Is decarbonation competence destroying suppliers?
+Is this a source of differentiation?
+A factor of competition?
+Are buyers or suppliers collaborating? □ V the market Maturity and homogeneity Are low carbon solutions available?
+When would low carbon solutions be available?
+How long does it take to bring new solutions to market?
+For how long investments should be used?
+Are all suppliers at the same stage?
+Are some more advanced?
+This A list o then be used to create If Decarbonation Opportunities with existing or new suppliers map with concrete actions le sources of information and a plan to continue collecting information